 Issues we tackle

-This means supporting local activists to tackle the triggers of violence, working with local people in conflict zones to defuse tensions, and rebuilding lives after war has torn communities apart.
+In every war zone there are local people tackling the triggers of violence, defusing deadly tensions, healing the divides of conflict and rebuilding lives after war has torn communities apart.

 In one village, eastern DR Congo, three children were abducted by rebel soldiers whilst working in a field with their father.
 Their father carried a heavy burden of food supplies when the militia members approached the family.
 They left the father for dead and kidnapped the three children, taking them to their camp.